 - Motivated: Children who will take charge of their own lives, continuously seek opportunities to learn and grow, and have the skills and mindsets to turn problems into opportunities.

-Then the question became: How might we empower children to realize their potential?
-We decided we will create opportunities for students to develop:
+The question was, how can we empower children to realize their potential?
+We decided to create opportunities for students to develop:

 - Skills: Critical Thinking, Teamwork, Communication, Problem Solving, Goal Setting